2020 Florida Speedweek – Itinerary

-Upon arrival into Sydney at around 7.00am, you’ll be looking for all your friends to tell them about this trip which will have been a racing holiday of a lifetime.
+Upon arrival into Australia very early in the morning, you’ll be looking for all your friends to tell them about this trip which will have been a racing holiday of a lifetime.

 Why not take the time to read what the outstanding author Kevin Eckert thinks of Florida in February.